bobbui/json-logging-python/README.md

 4. Auto extract **correlation-id** for distributed tracing [\[1\]](#1-what-is-correlation-idrequest-id)
 5. Support HTTP request instrumentation.
 Built in support for [Flask](https://github.com/pallets/flask/), [Sanic](https://github.com/channelcat/sanic), [Quart](https://gitlab.com/pgjones/quart), [Connexion](https://github.com/zalando/connexion).
 Extensible to support other web frameworks.
 PR welcome :smiley: .
 6. Highly customizable: support inject arbitrary extra properties to JSON log message, override logging formatter, etc.
-7. Production ready, this has been used in production for 3 years+
+7. Production ready, has been used in production since 2017

 # 2. Usage
 Install by running this command:
    > pip install json-logging

 By default log will be emitted in normal format to ease the local development.
-To enable it on production set either **json_logging.ENABLE_JSON_LOGGING** or **ENABLE_JSON_LOGGING environment variable** to true.
+To enable it on production either set **json_logging.ENABLE_JSON_LOGGING** or **ENABLE_JSON_LOGGING environment variable** to true.

 To configure, call **json_logging.init_< framework_name >()**.
 Once configured library will try to configure all loggers (existing and newly created) to emit log in JSON format.
 See following use cases for more detail.